jan146/betterlockscreen_rapid/README.md

 # Differences with this fork

-The only difference is that you can pass additional commands as an argument to i3lock-fancy-rapid.
-That's it.
+This fork allows you to pass additional commands as an argument to i3lock-fancy-rapid.

 Installation and usage sections have been updated accordingly.